-Sopapilla Cheesecake has wonderful flavor and texture.
-A creamy cheesecake filling pairs with a slightly crunchy top from butter and cinnamon.
-Scroll down for how to make Sopapilla Cheesecake that everyone will rave over!
+A creamy cheesecake filling that pairs with a slightly crunchy top from a mix of butter and cinnamon & sugar.
+Learn how to make a Sopapilla Cheesecake that everyone will rave over!

 I am so in love with this Sopapilla Cheesecake recipe I don’t even know where to start.

-This recipe is more like Sopapilla Cheesecake Bars than a traditional cheesecake.
-You could certainly use a graham cracker crust and bake it in a springform pan if you want something more traditional.
+This sopapilla cheesecake recipe combines the dough and toppings from sopapilla with a plain cheesecake layer for an entirely new and addictive dessert.
+It’s more like Sopapilla Cheesecake Bars than a traditional cheesecake.
+You could use a graham cracker crust and bake it in a springform pan if you want something more traditional.
 I use crescent roll dough for this recipe.
 It’s easy and fast, plus it’s the closest texture to traditional fried sopapilla that I’ve found.

 This Sopapilla Cheesecake may not be as upscale as your typical cheesecake made with a springform pan and looking so perfectly round and smooth, but I promise you that the flavor will knock your socks off.

 If you’re throwing a Cinco de Mayo party, Sopapilla Cheesecake Bars are a wonderful choice since it’s also perfect for feeding a crowd.
 Sometimes I’ll even make two full pans just to be sure I have enough.
-Or just bring one along if you’re attending a party somewhere else.
-Sopapilla Cheesecake is perfect for that because it’s best served at room temperature.
+This Sopapilla Cheesecake recipe is perfect for parties because it’s best served at room temperature.

 - 2 tubes crescent rolls